kylezap/BrainFood/README.md

 ## Tech

-We used Bootstrap and a bit of jQuery to bring together the site.
+We used Bootstrap and jQuery to bring together the site.

 ## Collaboration